Binomial Distribution Calculator

 This binomial distribution calculator is here to help you with probability problems in the following form: what is the probability of a certain number of successes in a sequence of events?
-Read on to learn what exactly is the binomial probability distribution, when and how to apply it, as well as to learn the binomial probability formula.
+Read on to learn what exactly is the binomial probability distribution, when and how to apply it, and learn the binomial probability formula.
 Find out what is binomial distribution, and discover how binomial experiments are used in various settings.

 What is the binomial probability?